dukeofharen/wp-starter/README.md

 If you want to load an existing website + SQL dump, you can do that as well.
 Place the complete WordPress directory in the folder `restore/site` and place the SQL dump in `restore/dump.sql`.
 When starting the container, the following steps are executed:

 - The SQL file is written to the database.
 - The contents of the `site` folder are written to the correct Docker volume.
+Only the folder `wp-content` and file `.htaccess` are taken into account here.
 - The `wp-config.php` file in the `site` folder is updated with the correct database credentials.
 - A find / replace is executed on the database to replace the "old" URL with the local development URL.